Adding extra conditions and actions to a crop management component

 The monoculture sequencer exists solely to allow the addition of extra tests and actions to the standalone crop management component.
 Using it is trivial:

-4. Add a Monoculture Sequencer from the management toolbox.
+4. Add a Monoculture Sequencer from the management toolbox, and move up so that it is the first item in the manager folder.

 7. Run both simulations and graph the sowing dates from both simulations on a bar chart called Sowday (X is year, Y is day).